No longer Available as 18.10.17

 Tolerance to being alone.

 Tyler would prefer to have human company.
 However, once in the company of other dogs he doesn't seem to notice, or react, when his humans leave.
-But to be fair he has never really been alone, even in the company of other dogs, for long.
+Has yet to be left alone, even in the company of other dogs, for long periods.
 If you leave him totally alone for extended periods of time he will cry.

-His favourite thing in the world is time with other dogs (especially Labradors).
+His favourite thing in the world is time with other dogs.
 Spending time with his favourite humans is a close second.
 Being chased and playing with tug toys are also top on the list.
 If you throw a toy he expects you to chase and get it off him.
 Tyler is food motivated, enjoys his walks and his own chew toys.

-Active families with older kids would suit Tyler.
+The company of another dog and/or someone home more often than not would be ideal.
+Active families with older kids would also suit Tyler.
 He needs a secure medium to large yard so if you live in a unit or villa he won’t suit your circumstances.
-The company of another dog and/or someone home more often than not would also be ideal.

 While he loves to play he is also extremely affectionate.